WakiMak/trentent.github.io-forked/_posts/2013-03-05-slow-group-policy-client-side-extensions-login-with-windows-7.md

   <tr>
     <td style="text-align: center;">
-      XP Capture.Â It queries (highlighted) the group then continues on.
+      XP Capture.
+It queries (highlighted) the group then continues on.
     </td>
   </tr>
 </table>